ColeHend/cole-ruby-game/README.md

   - Weapons and spell hold attack range
   - Stitch maps together like pokemon
   - More animations for weapons and spells

+  Things not to forget
+  - change enemy object detection to pull all detected enemies into an array and choose the closest